 We are pleased to play an active role in supporting the Royal Marines Cricket Club and would like to thank the entire team for their outstanding hospitality.

 SecureCloud+ are delighted to announce that we have passed our ISO 27001 and ISO 9001 certification following our annual visit from the British Assessment Bureau on Monday 1st July 2019.
 The auditors systematically went through the clauses of both standards to verify our compliance which resulted in zero major and zero minor non-conformances.
 A tremendous result.

-Peter Jackson from SecureCloud+ said, ‘By achieving Certification to ISO 9001 and ISO 27001 demonstrates that SecureCloud+ has systematic processes in place which ensure we achieve quality, improve security, protect our assets, promote efficiency and above all, meet customer requirements.
+Peter Jackson from SecureCloud+ said, ‘By achieving Certification demonstrates that SecureCloud+ has systematic processes in place which ensure we achieve quality, improve security, protect our assets, promote efficiency and above all, meet customer requirements.
 These certifications are in recognition of SecureCloud Managed ICT solutions for Government, Intelligence and Public-Sector organisations.’

 ISO 27001 and ISO 9001 is a system for managing the information security of a businesses.
 It minimises the risks of security breaches and increases client trust.

 SecureCloud+ would like to celebrate Reserves Day and commemorate all the reservists who give up their time to serve in our country.
 Today, a reservist and SecureCloud employee Liam describes how he balances working for SecureCloud+ and military life.

 ‘I always had the desire to be part of the Armed Forces, but as my personal circumstances changed a full-time role in the military was no longer an option.
 Joining the British Army, as a reservist, has allowed me to fulfil my career aspirations inside and outside of the military.